Track your competition wins on a prize spreadsheet

 Spreadsheet tips

-• Hover over the letters at the top of the columns and a small down arrow appears – tap this and you can Sort Sheet A>Z. Using this tool you can sort your prizes into value order, or type of competition – reset it by sorting the Date column.
+- Hover over the letters at the top of the columns and a small down arrow appears – tap this and you can Sort Sheet A>Z. Using this tool you can sort your prizes into value order, or type of competition – reset it to date order by sorting the Prize Number column.

-• Save your spreadsheet to your bookmarks bar for easy access!
+- Save your spreadsheet to your bookmarks bar for easy access, or add as an icon to your phone home screen to access it quickly

 Expanding your prize spreadsheet

-You could also add a Purchase comps tab, to keep track of your barcodes, batchcodes, and unique codes (I used to have a Purchase tab on my spreadsheet, but now use the compers shopping list and a daily task list in the Asana app to track my purchase entries instead!).
+You could also add a Purchase comps tab, to keep track of your barcodes, batchcodes, and unique codes (I used to have a Purchase tab on my spreadsheet, but now use the compers shopping list and a daily list in Google’s Tasks app to track my purchase entries instead!).
 Or add a tab to track your Text comp entries!

 Compers always ask me if it’s worth keeping a spreadsheet of all the competitions they enter.
 I consider this to be a waste of time and means you’re focusing on the amount of comps you didn’t win, which can be rather deflating!
-Rather than recording everything, I just save details of the purchase, creative and low entry comps that I enter.
+Rather than recording everything, I just save details of the effort-based, purchase, creative or low entry comps that I enter, along with notes and my written entries if appropriate.

-After entering purchase or creative comps I move these over to my Entered spreadsheet.
+After entering these effort based comps I move them over to my Entered spreadsheet tab.
 On the Entered spreadsheet I also save links to any particular comps I’ve entered where I believe I have a good chance of winning – maybe a local comp or a comp with very few entrants.
 Then I can go back and check they announced a winner after the closing date.
-I highlight a row red if I didn’t win, and green if I did.
-White rows mean I’ve not heard of a winner, so when I have a spare moment I will contact the promoter to check a winner was chosen!
+I highlight a row green if I won, and red if I saw the winner announced and it wasn’t me!
+White rows mean I’ve not heard of a winner, so when I have a spare moment I will contact the promoter to check a winner was chosen.

 Enjoyed this post?
 Find more tips on being an organised comper in my blog post and video guide Ten great ways to organise your comping.